ABI Research: AI and machine learning services in IoT

 Data is everywhere.
 It’s all around us, and as new products and services hit the market, consumers start to use them and subsequently give leading multi corporations access to a goldmine of personal data.
 The value of data is on the rise, and on the lesser-known data marketplaces, big business is spending millions to access yours.
 The increasing value is stimulating the Internet of Things (IoT) Advanced Analytics Market, with the emergence of accessible out-of-the-box and off-the-shelf machine learning (ML) and artificial intelligence (AI) solutions.

-that vendors and solution providers are easing access to ML and AI toolsets.
+ABI has found that vendors and solution providers are easing access to ML and AI toolsets.
 They’re managing this by offering the availability of their software through new deployment options like edge, on-premises, cloud, Platform-as-a-Service (PaaS), and the more common Software-as-a-Service (SaaS).
 It predicts that the IoT, ML, and AI market will reach approximately “$1.09bn in 2020 and grow to $10.6 billion in 2026”, showing that there will be exponential growth across the sector in correlation to the mass expansion of interconnecting devices, smart-homes, and smart-workplaces.

 Edge ML/AI is more prevalent in manufacturing and industrial segments, where there is an immediate need to assess, transform and augment data as it is being generated through functions of quick pattern recognition, labelling, and protocol optimisation.